 Why should employee engagement be included in your organizational strategy?
 What is the impact of employee engagement?
 The latest results from the Global Employee Engagement Index™ indicated that higher levels of employee engagement is related to a 26% increase in performance, 25% in customer focus, and a 38% increase in retention.

 Organizations thriving in the current hyper-competitive global economy are those that are harnessing the benefits of employee engagement to outperform their competitors.
-The most powerful brands are built from the inside out; your employees need to feel energized and passionate their work to bring to life your organizational goals and ambitions.
+The most powerful brands are built from the inside out; your employees need to feel energized and passionate about their work if you want to realize your organizational goals and ambitions.

 An engaged culture is the key to high productivity and retention, profit increase and better customer satisfaction, which is why many leading organizations are seeing the benefits of workforce engagement as a trackable metric.